-The site will have a small commerical unit with a coffee shop or other small business with a food focus.
-The commerical unit will be a separate condo and will be financed seperately.
-The townhome units will have a private garage and the apartment building will have underground parking.
+The site will have multiple commerical units with a coffee shop or other small business with a food focus as well as a Community Service Facility.
+The apartment building will have underground parking.
 There will also be outdoor amenities including an outdoor patio with grilling station, fire pit, picnic area and large/ safe play area.
-There is a village park adjacent to the site and the site will include walking paths.
-The Village made sure that we didn't overpark the site to maximize the green space.
+There is large park adjacent to the site and the city plans to add new walking paths in the near future.site will include walking paths.
 The property manager will cordinate onsite activites.
 An MOU has been signed with LSS to provide a service coordinator at the project to work with all tenants but especially the supportive housing target population.
 Another MOU has been signed with Dane County Vets office to provider services to the Vet households.
+We intend to work with Bcycle to provide Ebikes at the site for no cost to the residents.